Knox County Arrests Inmate and Mugshots Records

 The Knox County Sheriff’s Office provides a user-friendly online portal where individuals can search for mugshots by entering specific details such as the inmate’s name, booking date, or other relevant information.
 This service aids in confirming the identity of detainees and helps concerned parties stay informed about the status of individuals within the county’s correctional facilities.

-By offering accessible mugshot records, the Knox County Sheriff’s Office supports accountability and openness in law enforcement activities, while respecting the privacy and legal rights of the individuals involved.
+By offering accessible mugshot records, the Knox County Sheriff’s Office supports accountability and openness in law enforcement activities while respecting the privacy and legal rights of the individuals involved.
 This service reflects the commitment of the Sheriff’s Office to maintain a balance between public transparency and individual rights within the confines of the law.

 FAQ’s